wdi-sg/gitbook-2019/05-express/express-intro/components.md

 # React Components

-We saw a bit of how react works, and how babel works with react.

-Now we will see one of the main concepts of React, the Component.
+We rendered some HTML with react, now we will see one of the main concepts of React, the Component Class.

 In the last example we saw that we can use react to render things just like we did in express and rails- where the HTML template is a kind of code mad-lib- You fill in the data where it needs to go in the page.

 React does this at the base level, but we can also sub-divide each part of a page into `Component`s.

 These are the sepearate logical pieces of any page.
----

 ![https://github.com/wdi-sg/react-intro/raw/master/images/templates-page.png](https://github.com/wdi-sg/react-intro/raw/master/images/templates-page.png)
----

 ![https://github.com/wdi-sg/react-intro/blob/master/images/components-page.png](https://github.com/wdi-sg/react-intro/blob/master/images/components-page.png?raw=true)
----

 ![https://github.com/wdi-sg/react-intro/blob/master/images/wireframe.png](https://github.com/wdi-sg/react-intro/blob/master/images/wireframe.png?raw=true)
----

 ![https://github.com/wdi-sg/react-intro/blob/master/images/wireframe_deconstructed.png](https://github.com/wdi-sg/react-intro/blob/master/images/wireframe_deconstructed.png?raw=true)
----

 ### Properties of Components